 Which Type of Sport is Best?

 In deciding when and if to return to a sport after having low back pain, the amount of stress that any sport places on your spine is an important factor to consider.
-If you would like to return to a more intense sport or a contact sport, talk to your health care provider and physical therapist about whether you can do this safely.
+If you would like to return to a more intense sport or a contact sport, talk to your provider and physical therapist about whether you can do this safely.
 Contact sports or more intense sports may not be a good choice for you if you:

 - Have had surgery on more than one level of your spine, especially spinal fusion